Skip to content

 }

-4. Replace "path/to/your/multichannel/audiofile.wav" with the actual path to a multi-channel audio file.
+4. Replace "path/to/your/audiofile.wav" with the actual path to an audio file (mono, stereo, or multi-channel).

 Explanation: